-Visual architectural surveying is an empirical method of drawing that offers the designer the opportunity to analyze a building’s proportion and structure by eye; this can be accomplished by either using one-point perspective or elevation.
-Working in tandem, David and Federico discussed the essential elements of each building (e.g. the height of the columns, the width of the arches, etc.) and then standing at a distance that allowed them a full view of both the palazzo and chapel, they each drew areas of each structure using their preferred method: for instance, Federico drew an elevation to use a more objective approach by using proportional relationships, while David used a more subjective approach of applying one-point perspective.
-There is really no better exercise in comprehending the general principles of perspective and architectural design than standing in front of a well-designed building, breaking down its parts, and then drawing it directly from sight.
+Architectural surveying is an empirical method of drawing that offers the designer the opportunity to analyze a building’s proportion and structure by eye; this can be accomplished by either using one-point perspective or elevation.
+Working in tandem, David and Federico discussed the essential elements of each building (e.g. the length of the columns, the arches, etc.) and then standing at a distance that allowed them a full view of both the palazzo and chapel, they each drew areas of each structure using their preferred method of executing their renditions: for instance, Federico drew an elevation to use a more analytical approach by figuring out the perspective by drawing directly from sight, while David uses a more precise and mathematical approach of applying one-point perspective.
+There is really no better exercise in comprehending the general principles of perspective and architectural design than standing in from of a well-designed building, breaking down its parts, and then drawing it directly from sight.
 Think of it as drawing a live model; capturing all of their contours and distinct features, while also understanding the constant that the human body is symmetrical—thus, two eyes, arms, legs, feet, etc.

-Lucca is a small city with a large personality; it is both easy and pleasant to apprehend its streets, buildings, and civic art.
-The summer offers long, sunshine-filled days that let you to copy and emulate architecture and art in a lovely, Tuscan Renaissance city with two teachers whose passion, talent, and love of Lucca promise a challenging, engaging, and artistic summer.
-Come and experience the art and culture of a viable city whose inhabitants harmoniously coexist with its past: The Tuscan Renaissance Academy would like to open the door to a portal that will teach you about the significance of the art and architecture of the Renaissance: its significance to the past, and its relevance to the present.
+Lucca is a small city with a large personality; it is both easy and pleasant to apprehend its streets, edifices, and civic art.
+The summer offers long, sunshine-filled days that will offer you the opportunity to copy and emulate architecture and art in a lovely Tuscan Renaissance city with two professors whose passion, talent, and love of Lucca promise to offer a challenging, engaging, and artistic summer.
+Come and experience the art and culture of a viable city whose inhabitants harmoniously coexist with its past: The Tuscan Renaissance Academy would like to open the door to a portal that will teach you about the significance of the art and architecture of the Renaissance: its significance to the past, and it relevance to the present.